Trump inaugural donors got ambassador nominations. Are they qualified?

 When asked why he said the Bahamas was a U.S. protectorate, Manchester told NBC News, "I was incorrect in that statement."

-But separately, in an interview, Manchester disparaged the Washington Post story as "a hit piece."
+But separately, in an interview, Manchester disparaged the Post story as "a hit piece."

 Asked why his nomination has stalled, Manchester said, "I don't think that the opposing party wants any Trump nominees confirmed."
 Of all the nominees who helped finance Trump's inauguration events, his bid has languished the longest, for close to two years.